The Intricacies of Layering Textures in Contemporary Interior Design

 Fabrics serve as an easy way to introduce layers of texture.
 Experiment with patterned textiles in curtains, cushions, or rugs.
 Mixing floral patterns with geometric designs can add depth and warmth to a room.

 Always consider the weight and drape of the fabric.
-Light, airy textiles can soften the look of a space, while heavier materials anchor a design.
+Light, airy textiles can soften the look of a space.
+Meanwhile, heavier materials anchor a design.
 For example, layering a soft cotton throw over a sturdy linen sofa can unify the room and create a cozy atmosphere.

 3. Incorporate Natural Elements